Lrssn-blog/Style-guide/Javascript.md

     a: 0, b: 1,
   }, bar);
   ```
 Class literals (whether declarations or expressions) are indented as blocks.
 Do not add semicolons after methods, or after the closing brace of a class declaration (statements—such as assignments—that contain class expressions are still terminated with a semicolon).
 For inheritance, the extends keyword is sufficient unless the superclass is templatized.
-Subclasses of templatized types must explicitly specify the template type in an @extends JSDoc annotation, even if it is just passing along the same template name.

 Example:
   ```shell